Last Updated on

 - Sweeping claims are made about human nature and the causes of happiness, often based on few studies of students.

 - Positive psychology reinforces and is applicable only to the existing western socio-economic system and value system.
 It is Euro-centric or US-centric and emphasizes individualism, capitalism, and western definitions of happiness.

 - Positive psychology represents the perpetuation of a values-based perspective, not rigorous science.

 - Positive psychology has a white middle-class bias and ignores the plight of minorities and disadvantaged groups.
 Poverty, inequality, injustice, repression, and other societal problems are ignored.

-- The values of positive psychology are not conductive to increase in human freedom, but only to conformity.
+- The values of positive psychology are not conducive to an increase in human freedom, but rather are conducive to conformity.

-- Positive psychology is merely a focus on “happiology,” or the oversimplified pursuit of happiness.
+- Positive psychology is merely a focus on “happyology,” or the oversimplified pursuit of happiness.

 - Positive psychology implies that the rest of psychology is negative.

 - The term “positive” connotes more pizzazz than substance, and the field has garnered attention merely because the term sounds interesting.
 (But there’s not much there…)